Baird 812 24" Television Receiver

 Audio.

 Here a 16A8/PCL82 is used in the conventional way.
 This valve is the 300mA series heater version of the 6BM8/ECL82, which appears in the R1 and 58 series chassis.
 One gets the impression that anything to do with audio was an afterthought in the design.
 Apart from the speaker being the same as used in a 12" Thorn portable, there is no frequency response correction, except for a crude .01uF across the output transformer, and an unbypassed 270R cathode resistor for some negative feedback.
-The diode (D14) shown connected to the pentode cathode is not related to the audio but is part of the power supply which is discussed later.
+The diode (D14) shown connected to the pentode cathode is not related to the audio, but is part of the power supply which is discussed later.

 Sync separator and line oscillator.

-The valve used here, 30FL2 and its parallel heater version, 6FL2 are apparently a type unique to Mazda, sometimes branded as Ediswan.
+The valve used here, 30FL2 and its parallel heater version, 6FL2 are unique to Mazda, sometimes branded as Ediswan.
 In Australia, the R series was the only set to ever use these valves.
 The numbering is misleading in that although it looks like an RMA number, the 30FL2 certainly does not have a 30V heater!
 It's actually 10.4V.
 The pentode section is, despite the appearance on the circuit, a tetrode.
 It's specifically intended for sync separation circuits.
 The circuit here is quite standard, with the video output transistor, T7 providing drive to the grid via the isolating network R45 and C39.
 Frame sync pulses are taken from a tapping on the plate load so as not to filter out the line sync which is taken directly from the plate.
 The sync separator operates with low plate and screen voltages, as is usual to clip the sync from the video.

 As is standard, an AFC circuit is provided for the line oscillator.
 A phase detector consisting of D3 and D4 produces an error voltage if the line oscillator is not in phase with the sync pulses.
 Line pulses come in via C44, and sync pulses via C43.
 The resultant DC is filtered by C48.
 R60 and C49 provide critical damping so that sudden changes do not cause hunting.
 T8 amplifies the correction voltage, which then controls the grid voltage of the triode.
 The triode is a simple transformer coupled blocking oscillator.
 Some control over its frequency can be obtained by altering the grid voltage.
 To set the line frequency into the capture range, the line hold pot provides an offset voltage to the AFC circuit.